marcus1487/nanoraw/docs/resquiggle.rst

 This command re-annotates raw signal to match continguous genomic bases with contiguous sections ("Events") of raw signal.
 The algorithm begins with a genomic alignment (currently graphmap) produced by the `genome_resquiggle` command.
 The full algorithm is described in detail within the manuscript describing nanoraw (`Pre-print manuscript <http://biorxiv.org/content/early/2016/12/15/094672>`_).

-Required positional arguments for this command are (in order) `fast5_basedir` which specifies a directory containing FAST5 files to process, `graphmap_path` which is the executable path to a compiled graphmap binary (e.g. `./graphmap` if the binary is linked to the current directory), and `genome_fasta` specifying the FASTA file to which mapping should be computed.
+Required positional arguments for this command are (in order) `fast5_basedir` which specifies a directory containing FAST5 files to process and `genome_fasta` specifying the FASTA file to which mapping should be computed.
+Additionally, either a bwa or graphmap executable is required (e.g. `--graphmap-executable ./graphmap` or `--bwa-mem-executable ./bwa` assuming the binary is linked to the current directory).

 nanoraw FAST5 format
 --------------------

 The result of this command is a new group/slot present in each applicable FAST5 file.
 This slot is specified by the `--corrected-group` option.
-This slot contains severl bits of information (`nanoraw_version` and `basecall_group` specified with the `--basecall-group` and also representing the ONT basecalled slot) along with slots for each 1D genome-resolved read (specified with the `--basecall-subgroups` options).
+This slot contains several bits of information (`nanoraw_version` and `basecall_group` specified with the `--basecall-group` and also representing the ONT basecalled slot) along with slots for each 1D genome-resolved read (specified with the `--basecall-subgroups` options).
+A shortcut for the processing of standard 2D reads is available via the `--2d` option, which sets the `--basecall-subgroups` option appropriately.

 Within each basecall subgroup slot the genome-resolved read information is stored.
 This includes several bits of information related to the normalization used to scale the raw signal:
 - shift, scale: Applied directly to the raw signal from this read in order to prodcue the normalized signal